Neural quantum states for entanglement depth certification from randomized Pauli measurements: Numerical results

 Finally, we consider ten-qubit product state composed of GHZ and Dicke clusters discussed in Eq.~\eqref{eq:psi_C}, subjected to the same noise channel.
 Table~\ref{tab:C_mixed} reports the likelihood gaps and Hilbert--Schmidt diagnostics for the same family of partitions as in the pure-state case.

+{Note that the partition $7|3$ shows a gap ($\Delta_{7|3}\approx 0.066$) comparable to $3|3|4$, despite cutting through the four-qubit GHZ cluster.
+This coincidence is a noise effect: under amplitude damping ($p=0.05$), the four-qubit GHZ coherences are partially suppressed, so the NLL penalty from fragmenting this block is comparable to the penalty incurred by the ensemble's limited rank ($R=4$) in the $3|3|4$ fit.
+In contrast, in the pure-state case (Table~\ref{tab:C_pure}), $7|3$ exhibits a substantially larger gap ($\Delta_{7|3}\approx 0.53$) while $3|3|4$ achieves $\Delta\approx 0$, clearly distinguishing the two.
+The protocol's certification of $d_e>3$ remains correct in both cases.}

-The unconstrained NQS, and the $6|4$ partition achieve nearly identical likelihoods and high Hilbert--Schmidt fidelities, indicating that grouping the first two clusters into a single effective block is compatible with the data.
-The natural tripartition $3|3|4$ (\(\Delta_{3|3|4}\approx 0.064\)), and bipartition $3|7$ (\(\Delta_{3|7}\approx 0.044\)) which follow the true cluster boundaries, show small, attributable to the limited ensemble rank when modeling three independent mixed clusters.
+The unconstrained NQS and the $6|4$ partition achieve nearly identical likelihoods and high Hilbert--Schmidt fidelities, indicating that grouping the first two clusters into a single effective block is compatible with the data.
+The natural tripartition $3|3|4$ (\(\Delta_{3|3|4}\approx 0.064\)), and bipartition $3|7$ (\(\Delta_{3|7}\approx 0.044\)) which follow the true cluster boundaries, show small gaps, attributable to the limited ensemble rank when modeling three independent mixed clusters. {Scaling the ensemble rank $R$ is necessary for highly mixed states and represents a hyperparameter trade-off in the current implementation.}

 More importantly, partitions that attempt to fragment the four-qubit GHZ cluster, such as $4|3|3$ and $5|5$, incur substantially larger gaps (\(\Delta\approx 0.35\)--\(0.4\)) and markedly reduced HS fidelities.
 Strongly over-fragmented partitions like $2|2|2|2|2$ and the fully product $1|1|\dots|1$ perform worst, as expected.